simukappu/activity_notification/README.md

 ##### Integration with DynamoDB Streams

 You can capture *activity_notification*'s table activity with [DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html).
-Using DynamoDB Streams, activity notifications in your Rails application will be integrated into cloud native event stream processed by [DynamoDB Streams Kinesis Adapter](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.KCLAdapter.html) or [AWS Lambda](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.Lambda.html).
+Using DynamoDB Streams, activity notifications in your Rails application will be integrated into cloud computing and available as event stream processed by [DynamoDB Streams Kinesis Adapter](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.KCLAdapter.html) or [AWS Lambda](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.Lambda.html).

 When you consume your activity notifications from DynamoDB Streams, sometimes you need to process notification records with associated target, notifiable or notifier record which is stored in database of your Rails application.
 In such cases, you can use **store_with_associated_records** option in initializer **activity_notification.rb**: